slipperyseal/B9/README.md

 ![Nyx2](http://robotics.catchpole.net/images/nyx2-surf.jpg "Nyx2")

-B9 is split into two modules:

-* B9-core
-* B9-pi

 B9-pi contains classes which have a direct dependency on Pi4J, while the B9-core can be built and run in any environment.

 B9 currently supports: